Xon77/Live4Bubbles/README.md

 💡 **Tip:** Other code execution workflows are possible.
 For example, you can execute code lines by selecting different splits and tabs. *(The images above represent four splits of the first tab.)*

-### 3️⃣ Initialize Control Variables in Tidal Files
+### 3️⃣ Initialize Control Variables in Tidal Cycles

 In [`ControlTidal.tidal`](L4B_Tidal/ControlTidal.tidal), evaluate the following sections in order with Ctrl+Enter (Cmd+Enter on macOS):